Climbing Mt. Hood

 Year-round, many hazards can pose significant threat to climbers.

-The Salmon River Lot at the Timberline ski area is currently the primary point of access to the upper mountain.
-The Cloud Cap Road remains closed due to snow.
+The Salmon River Lot at the Timberline ski area is the primary point of access to the upper mountain.
+No parking permits are required until Sno-Park season begins on November 1st.
+The Cloud Cap Road is now open on the north side.

 Please carry a WAG bag (human waste pack out bag) and use it if you need to defecate while on the mountain.
 WAG bags are available free of charge at the Climbers’ Registration near the entry to the Wy’East Day Lodge at Timberline.